mozilla/anodejsholidayseason/fully_loaded_node.md

   [Lloyd Hilaiel at Node Philly 2012]: http://www.youtube.com/watch?v=U0hNgO5hrtc

 A Node.JS process runs almost completely on a single processing core, and building scalable servers requires special care.
-With the ability to write native extensions and a robust set of APIs for managing processes, there are many different ways to design a Node.JS application.
+With the ability to write native extensions and a robust set of APIs for managing processes, there are many different ways to design a Node.JS application that executes code in parallel: in this post we'll evaluate these possible designs.
-This post evaluates several high level approaches to building Node.JS servers that run extra hot.

-This post also introduces the [compute-cluster][] module: a small Node.JS library that makes it easy to manage a collection of processes and distribute computation.
+This post also introduces the [compute-cluster][] module: a small Node.JS library that makes it easy to manage a collection of processes to distribute computation.

 ## The Problem

 We chose Node.JS for [Mozilla Persona][], where we built a server that could handle a large number of requests with mixed characteristics.
-Our "Interactive" requests have low computational cost to execute and need to get done fast to keep the UI feeling responsive, while "Batch" operations require about 500ms of processor time and can be delayed a bit longer without detriment to user experience.
+Our "Interactive" requests have low computational cost to execute and need to get done fast to keep the UI feeling responsive, while "Batch" operations require about a half second of processor time and can be delayed a bit longer without detriment to user experience.

   [Mozilla Persona]: https://persona.org